DPO DPO Israel

 Authority consultation

-When residual risk after mitigation is still high — Amendment 13 requires consultation with the Israeli Privacy Authority before processing begins.
+When residual risk after mitigation is still high — the recommended step is consulting the Israeli Privacy Authority before processing begins (in Israel this is recommended practice, not a statutory duty; under GDPR it is an Article 36 obligation).
 The submission is drafted by the DPO, includes all documentation, and is filed through an online system.
 Authority typically responds within 8-12 weeks, sometimes asking for clarifications.

 DPIA for AI systems